doanhtu07/vscode-vim-settings/README.md

   - Should be set with the newest `keybindings.json`

+- `` Ctrl + Shift + e ``: Very similar to above shortcut but don't close the Explorer

 ## Resources to learn Vim Motions

 - For some references, I practiced Vim by doing `vimtutor` on Mac Terminal.
 I think this exists on Windows too.

 - I also watch some parts of the series `Vim as your editor` on Youtube by `ThePrimeagen`

+## Cool extensions with VS Code

+- Beared Theme: For cool themes

+- Error Lens: Improve highlighting of errors and warnings

+- Material Icon Theme: For icon themes